Create a Work Item Type

 Click Save to save the changes.
 In the Save File As dialog box, name the file, and save it as an .xml file.

-If you are creating a work item type to customize a process template, move to the location where you want to downloaded the process template and save your file in the \WorkItem Tracking\TypeDefinitions folder.
+If you are creating a work item type to customize a process template, move to the location where you downloaded the process template and save your file in the \WorkItem Tracking\TypeDefinitions folder.
 To learn how to download process templates, go here.

 If you are running Windows Vista you might not have permissions to certain folders.
 If you try to export the work item type to a location where you do not have permissions set, the registry virtualization technology automatically redirects the exported file and saves it to the virtual store.
 To avoid this redirection, you can export the file to a location where you have permissions set.
 For more information about registry virtualization, see the Microsoft Web site: Registry Virtualization and Common file and registry virtualization issues in Windows Vista.

-To import the new work item type to a single project, see Import, export, and manage work item types [witadmin].
-To add the work item type to your process template, see Add type definitions for work items to a process template.
+To import the new work item type to a single project, see Customize and Manage Work Item Types [witadmin].
+To add the work item type to your process template, see Add Type Definitions for Work Items to a Process Template.